-After having successfully conducted three Summer School Programs, such as “Change in the Islamic World in the 21st century,’’, “State and Society in the Islamic World,”’ and ‘”Social Justice and Poverty in the Islamic World,” in the past years, the main theme of this year’s 4th ILEM International Summer School will be “Reproducing Thought in the Islamic World: Methodological Approaches.”
+After having successfully conducted three Summer School Programs, such as “Transformation of Muslim World in the 21st century,’’, “State and Society in the Muslim World,”’ and ‘”Social Justice and Poverty in the Muslim World,” in the past years, the main theme of this year’s 4th ILEM International Summer School will be “Revival of Knowledge in the Muslim World: Methodological Approaches.”

-In this framework, with the “Reproducing Thought in the Islamic World: Methodological Approaches’’ theme, topics of Islamic politics, economics, philosophy of Islam, and reconstruction of Islamic society will be addressed.
+In this framework, with the “Revival of Knowledge in the Muslim World: Methodological Approaches’’ theme, topics of Islamic politics, economics, philosophy of Islam, and reconstruction of Islamic society will be addressed.
 Rather than approaching Islamic science merely as historic data, the possibility of reinterpreting Islamic tradition and its synthesis will be examined according to the economic, political and social conditions in which modern Muslims live.

 The digital versions of our publications, studies and information products are available for download free-of-charge.
 The texts and presentations that were introduced during the programs will be compiled and later printed as international books.

 Besides the lectures will be given by the experts of the field, within the frame of the main theme of the program, there will be three workshops which contain presentations and debates to provide the content and aim of the school.

 You can now check out pictures from our past conferences under our media gallery.
 Browse media gallery to learn more about the lecturers and see highlights from International ILEM Summer School’s previous programs.